 MacDon provides warranty for Customers who operate and maintain their equipment as described in this manual.
-A copy of MacDon Industries Limited Warranty Policy, which explains this warranty, should have been provided to you by your Dealer.
+A copy of the MacDon Industries Limited Warranty Policy, which explains this warranty, should have been provided to you by your Dealer.
+Damage resulting from any of the following conditions will void the warranty:

+- Accident

+- Misuse

+- Abuse

+- Improper maintenance or neglect

-Damage resulting from accident, misuse, improper maintenance, abuse, neglect, or from other than normal and ordinary use of the machine, and damage resulting from failure to use the machine, equipment, component or part in accordance with MacDon or the manufacturer's instructions will void this warranty.
+- Abnormal or extraordinary use of the machine

+- Failure to use the machine, equipment, component, or part in accordance with the manufacturer's instructions